 In the United States, SEO scammers will often target small businesses.
-Dishonest SEO companies will go so far as to claim they have control over Google rankings.
+Dishonest SEO companies will go so far as to claim they have control over getting your content onto the first page of Google rankings.

 Larger businesses have also fallen prey to nefarious SEO setups.
 Back in 2011, retail giant J.C.
 Penney participated in an SEO link scheme that was later exposed by the New York Times.
 J.C.
-Penney claimed no knowledge of the link building activity and fired their SEO agency shortly after the news broke.
+Penney claimed no knowledge of the link building activity and fired their provider of SEO services shortly after the news broke.

 For J.C.
 Penney, their global name brand helped to soften the blow.
 Google fixed their rankings rather than apply any penalties.

-But that’s not typically the case for lesser-known businesses who partake in an ill-advised link building scam.
-Google often penalizes a domain, lowering or wiping out a company’s rankings.
+But that’s not typically the case for lesser-known businesses who partake in an ill-advised SEO campaign or link building scam.
+Google often penalizes a domain, lowering or wiping out a company’s rankings and online presence.
 As a result, the agency hired to improve the penalized company’s SEO exits stage left (with checks in hand).